bagasjiwanta/classic-and-stream-cipher/README.md

-# tucil-1-kripto
-Tugas Kecil 1 Kelas Kriptokoding STI
+# Classic and Stream Cipher

-In this project, we make ciphers with UI.
-Built with Nextjs only.
+In this project, we make cryptography ciphers with NextJS.

 ## Classical Cipher
   - Vigenere cipher: cipher by addition/subtraction between key and plaintext